neroniaky/angular-token/README.md

 Token based authentication service for Angular with multiple user support.
 Angular-Token works best with the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth) gem for Rails.
 Angular-Token is currently in Beta.
 Any contribution is much appreciated.

----
-:wave: This library has been renamed to **Angular-Token**! :wave:

-Please migrate to the new NPM Package with `npm i angular-token` and follow the guide in the [Angular-Token Wiki](https://github.com/neroniaky/angular2-token/wiki/Migrate-to-Angular-Token-6.0)
----

 ## Install
-#### 0. Set up a Rails with [Devise Token Auth](https://github.com/lynndylanhurley/devise_token_auth)
+0. Set up a Rails with [Devise Token Auth](https://github.com/lynndylanhurley/devise_token_auth)

-#### 1. Install Angular-Token via NPM with
+1. Install Angular-Token via NPM with
     ```bash
     npm install angular-token
     ```

-#### 2. Import and add `AngularTokenModule` to your main module and call the 'forRoot' function with the config.
+2. Import and add `AngularTokenModule` to your main module and call the 'forRoot' function with the config.
 Make sure you have `HttpClientModule` imported too.
     ```javascript
     import { AngularTokenModule } from 'angular-token';